open-AIMS/reefguide/docs/managing-deployment.md

----
-title: Using CDK to manage a ReefGuide AWS deployment
+# Using CDK to manage a ReefGuide AWS deployment
----

 ## What is CDK?